jamesrharwood/srqr/items/synthesis_and_interpretation.md

 ---
 id: synthesis-and-interpretation
 title: Synthesis and interpretation
+checklist:
-checklist: Describe the main findings (e.g., interpretations, inferences, and themes); might include development of a theory or model, or integration with prior research or theory.
+    text: Describe the main findings (e.g., interpretations, inferences, and themes); might include development of a theory or model, or integration with prior research or theory.
 ---

 ## What to write